nisargpawade/covid-wani/README.md

 ##About

-It is a site to prvide information and help citizens of wani to tackle problems such as bed unavailabilty in hospitals and laboratories in and around wani.
+    An information portal to help citizens of wani to tackle problems such as bed unavailabilty in hospitals and laboratories in and around wani, also consisiting 24/7 helplines, ambulance numbers and test centres.